MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-facebook.md

 ## Known limitation
 - It may take a few minutes before the bot becomes reachable by a user on Facebook pages added after the Facebook channel is added.
-- After removing the Facebook channel, tt may take a few minutes before the bot is removed fully and becomes unreachable on Facebook Messenger and Facebook Workplace.
+- After removing the Facebook channel, it may take a few minutes before the bot is removed fully and becomes unreachable on Facebook Messenger and Facebook Workplace.
 - After removing a Facebook page, it may take a few minutes before the bot becomes unreachable by visitors to the removed page through Facebook Messenger.